What is a Check-in Form?

 - Self check-in kiosks – kiosks can allow guests to bypass the line and cut labor for hotels.
 In the event of groups arriving to check-in, self-check-in’s will fasten the process and allow hotels to allocate their front desk staff to handle the complicated group check-ins.

-- see how iAuditor’s collaborative actions can help hotels with their operations:
+See how SafetyCulture (formerly iAuditor)’s collaborative actions can help hotels with their operations: